Mikulus6/Cultures-map-editor/documentation/formats/map.md

 road/water/snow overlay.
 This file format is directly supported by `Editor.exe` present in [*releases section*](https://github.com/Mikulus6/Cultures-map-editor/releases).

-Note that there are a few of `*.map` files which are not supported by the aforementioned editor.
 Maps as a general concept can be divided into so-called cleanmaps and macromaps.
 Cleanmap is the type of map which is seen directly by the user during gameplay, while macromap is the technical term for a special type of brush which can be used to paint terrain over a cleanmap.
 To distinguish cleanmap and macromap from each other check the first byte of a `*.map` file in any hexadecimal editor.
 If this byte has a value equal to `0x0C` it indicates cleanmap presence.
-Since macromaps are much more rarely found than cleanmaps, further descriptions of the map concept will refer mostly to cleanmaps.

 ### Map geometry